anneliakm/ISQA3420Assignment1/USE CASES.md

 **Stakeholders:**

-Corporate Manager: To recieve clear and relevant project information including Open Source Software license and vulnerbility information
++ Corporate Manager: To recieve clear and relevant project information including Open Source Software license and vulnerbility information

-Corporate Developer: To provide the relevant software package information
++ Corporate Developer: To provide the relevant software package information

+**Preconditions:**

++ Proper project information has been provided
++ Licenses and vulnerbilities are the most current versions